ContainerSolutions/runbooks/content/posts/kubernetes/pod-stuck-in-pending-status.md

 * have you bound the same PersistentVolume to multiple pods (eg in a stateful set) and that these volumes can't be concurrently bound to multiple pods?

-accessModes need to be "ReadWriteMany" if you want to have multiple pods access them.
+accessModes need to be `ReadWriteMany` if you want to have multiple pods access them.

 See also [here](https://groups.google.com/forum/#!topic/kubernetes-users/6A1ZwSYkG8I) for more background on this.